Rena2025/cse15l-lab-reports/lab-report-2-week-4.md

 ![image](lab2-change2.png)

-The exception was thrown because the indexOf method cannot create a substring from a negative index (or when the integer for the second parameter is smaller than the first parameter).
-This was solved by adding a break statement if an openParen is not found, so the program won't continue to the next line where the index of openParen is used (in this case -1), and therefore a link with out parenthesis won't create an error.
+The exception was thrown because the `indexOf` method cannot create a substring from a negative index (or when the integer for the second parameter is smaller than the first parameter).
+This was solved by adding a break statement if an `openParen` is not found, so the program won't continue to the next line where the index of `openParen` was used (in this case -1).
+Therefore, a link with out parenthesis won't create an error.

 ## Change 3:
 *Symptom*: [Test file 6](https://github.com/Rena2025/markdown-parser/edit/main/test-file6.md) also resulted in an infinite loop.